Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 Of course, it makes it look like the reform lowers the deficit.

-On top of that, Ryan said that they were double counting revenue in that televised meeting with Obama on the health care summit was total hooey.
+On top of that, Ryan said that they were double counting revenue in that televised meeting with Obama on the healthcare summit was total hooey.

 If the bill is repealed, those taxes go away.

-Obamacare saves 143 billion dollars, the whole that figure was obviously made up out of whole cloth just to give cover to members of Congress.
+That figure was obviously made up out of whole cloth just to give cover to members of Congress.

 They just made it all up.

-Remember the magic number was one trillion.
+Remember, the magic number was $1 trillion.

-Uh otherwise they thought they'd lose the PR battle.
+Otherwise, they thought they'd lose the PR battle.

-The mock they do, yeah, they did all play all kinds of games.
+Yeah, they played all kinds of games.

 Because they know it's all a lie.